mfitz/clocktwerk/README.md

 Clocktwerk
 ===========

+Clocktwerk is a Twitterbot that automates the posting of Twitter updates at regular intervals.
+Clocktwerk uses OAuth authentication
+(see https://dev.twitter.com/docs/auth/oauth/faq),
-Posts tweets read from a file to a configured account at a constant interval.
-Clocktwerk uses OAuth authentication (see https://dev.twitter.com/docs/auth/oauth/faq), hence does not need access to the Twitter login credentials of the account being updated.
+hence does not need access to the Twitter login credentials of the account being updated.